Access My Health Data

 - Call RHIO Support Center at 1-877-865-7446 (RHIO) for additional options.

-- Next, call the RHIO Support Center at 1-877-865-7446 (RHIO) to schedule a video call or in-person appointment.
-You can also visit our office during normal business hours.
-Our office is located at 200 Canal View Boulevard, Suite 200, Rochester, NY 14623.
-Office hours are 8:30 a.m. - 4 p.m., Monday - Friday.
-The office is closed Friday, December 31, 2021 and Monday, January 3, 2022.
-You can also mail in a notarized Rochester RHIO Authorization for Release form along with a copy of your identification and contact informatoin.
+- Next, call RHIO Support Center at 1-877-865-7446 (RHIO) to schedule a video call or in-person appointment.
+You can also visit our office during normal business hours, 8:30 a.m. - 4 p.m., Monday - Friday, located at 200 Canal View Boulevard, Suite 200, Rochester, NY 14623.
+You can also mail in a notarized Rochester RHIO Authorization for Release form along with a copy of your identification and contact information.

-Please note: In 2022, the office is closed for the following holidays: May 30, July 4, September 5, November 24, November 25, and December 26.
+Please note: Our office is closed for the following holidays: Day after New Year’s, Memorial Day, Juneteenth, 4th of July, Labor Day, Thanksgiving, Day after Thanksgiving and Christmas.
 On the day preceding a holiday, the office may close early (3 p.m.).

 - Once Rochester RHIO has confirmed your identity, and the information on the form is complete, we'll process your request.